maliMirkec/personal-website/site/services/index.md

 ## Shopify

 Shopify is one of the most popular e-commerce platforms.
 Although many non-developers like to use Shopify for its flexibility, when things start to get heavy, developers are the ones called to the rescue.
-I have been working on several Shopify projects, including [Little Bundle](/portfolio/little-bundle/) and [Moodings](/portfolio/moodings/), where I helped clients optimize and develop features.
+I have been working on several Shopify projects, including [Little Bundle](/portfolio/little-bundle/) and [Spartan Precision Equipment](/portfolio/javelin-bipod/), where I helped clients optimize and develop features.

 ## Page speed optimizations